llamanati/wikillama/src/site/notes/Politics/2024 Presidential Election/Project 2025.md

 {"dg-publish":true,"permalink":"/politics/2024-presidential-election/project-2025/","tags":["republican","fascism"]}
 ---

-Project 2025 Aims to Undermine Existing Government
+# Aims to Undermine Existing Government

 - Project 2025 is a plan with a goal to completely change the U.S. federal government if a Republican wins the 2024 presidential election.

 - The project, started in 2022, wants to bring tens of thousands of conservatives to Washington, D.C. to replace current federal government workers, who Republicans call the "deep state".

-Project 2025 Promotes Authoritarianism and Un-American Values
+# Promotes Authoritarianism and Un-American Values

-- Critics label Project 2025 as an authoritarian and Christian nationalist movement, potentially leading the U.S. towards autocracy.
+- Project 2025 as an authoritarian and Christian nationalist movement, potentially leading the U.S. towards autocracy.

 - The project's aim to replace existing civil servants with those aligned with a specific political ideology undermines democratic principles and the peaceful transfer of power.

+> [!warning]
-- Experts argue that Project 2025 would weaken the rule of law and the separation of powers, key tenets of the American democratic system.
+> - Experts argue that Project 2025 would weaken the rule of law and the separation of powers, key tenets of the American democratic system.

 - The project's proposal to use the military for domestic law enforcement and target political opponents raises concerns about the militarization of government and the suppression of dissent.

-Project 2025 Seeks to Undermine Established Rights and Freedoms
+Seeks to Undermine Established Rights and Freedoms

 - Project 2025's plans to criminalize pornography, eliminate protections for sexual and gender identity, and end diversity programs directly contradict American values of freedom of expression and equal rights.